caxerx/MemoryVisualizer4J/docs/GettingStart.md

 ![](images/eclipse-add-ext-jars.png)

-After than, select the MemoryVisualizer4J library file you just downloaded.
+After that, select the MemoryVisualizer4J library file you just downloaded.
 Then click `Open`.
 ![](images/eclipse-open-file.png)

 After that, click `Apply and Close` on the `Properties` Panel.
 Then back to the main page and you are finished the setup.